-The Waterworks Division provides Nampa residents with over 6.8 million gallons of safe drinking water each day.
-The 28 Waterworks employees assure this supply by maintaining and repairing of over 800 miles of water lines and 15,000 water valves.
-Staff also attends to 28,000 domestic water services and meters.
+The Waterworks Division provides Nampa residents with over 7.8 million gallons of safe drinking water each day.
+The Waterworks employees assure this supply by maintaining and repairing over 500 miles of water lines, 18,000 water valves and 4,215 Fire Hydrants.
+Staff also attends to 31,000 domestic water services and meters.

 Provide a safe, clean supply of potable water and an abundant supply of irrigation water by the most efficient means possible, while delivering exceptional customer service.